 #3) Have a sense of humor

 Having a sense of humor totally makes the miles more bearable.
 There were times where Blake and I would Skype, and when the image came on the screen, he’d be making a goofy face.
 Sometimes if we were having a conversation, and he was trying to get my attention, I’d cross my eyes every time he started talking to me.
 He couldn’t help cracking up.
-Once, while he was in Ireland, I answered his Skype call to see him wearing a leprechaun hat with a beard attached.
+Once, while he was in Ireland, I answered his Skype call to see him wearing a leprechaun hat with a red beard attached.
 Actually, I think I have a picture of this.

 #4) Stay connected to each other’s passions

-Vote for me for Employee of the Year!
+I know, Employee of the Year!

 The point is, while we were far apart, we did as much as we could to stay connected and updated on what the other person felt passionate about.